weidongxu-microsoft/java-sdk-docs/long_running_operations.md

 }
 ```

-Other APIs in `SyncPoller` are:
+Other useful APIs in `SyncPoller` include:

-1. `waitForCompletion(Duration)`: wait for the LRO completion with a timeout.
+1. `waitForCompletion(Duration)`: wait for the long-running operation to complete, for the given timeout duration.
-1. `waitUntil(LongRunningOperationStatus)`: wait for the given LRO status to receive.
+1. `waitUntil(LongRunningOperationStatus)`: wait until the given long-running operation status is received.
-1. `waitUntil(LongRunningOperationStatus, Duration)`: wait for the given LRO status to receive with a timeout.
+1. `waitUntil(LongRunningOperationStatus, Duration)`: wait until the given long-running operation status is received, or until the given timeout duration expires.

 ## Asynchronous long-running operations